 When a treatment is running on the network platform, Universal Routing Server can interrupt this treatment.
 When this interruption is due to available routing instructions, the treatment is actively canceled.
-This example is shown in Figure 93 on page 156.
+This example is shown in Figure 93.

 Figure 93: Treatment Interrupted by a Routing Request Call Flow